ruslanmv/How-to-Finetuning-Large-Language-Models/blog.md

     })

 ## Training

+Large language models (LLMs) are powerhouses of general language understanding, trained on massive text datasets.
+Fine-tuning takes a pre-trained LLM and tailors it for a specific task using a smaller, relevant dataset.
+This section delves into the training aspect of fine-tuning.

 Training an LLM is similar to training a neural network.
 The process involves:
 - Adding the training data
 - Calculating loss